saurabh7248/TIL/conda/remove-environment.md

-## Command to export configuration of exisitng environment
+## Command to remove a specific environment

 ```
 conda remove --name <environment-name> --all